use-ink/contracts-ui/README.md

 #### Use Existing Contract Code

 If you need to re-instantiate a contract from a different owner or for other reasons, you can use the "Use Existing Contract Code" option.
-You will have to provide a code hash that already exists on-chain or choose one that was previously uploaded via our UI.
-If the code hash you provided was not uploaded via Substrate Contracts Explorer, you will also have to provide the `metadata.json` file in the next step.
+You will have to provide a code hash that already exists on-chain or choose one that belongs to a code bundle previously uploaded via our UI.
+If the code hash is on-chain but the contract was not uploaded via Substrate Contracts Explorer, you will also have to provide the `metadata.json` file in the next step.

-The UI will interpret the contract metadata and provide a guided instantiation form.
+The UI will interpret the contract metadata and output a guided instantiation form.

 ### Interaction